-A walkthrough is the set of steps required to reach one of the endings in your game (or a part of those steps).
+A walkthrough is the set of steps or commands that you can record in the editor, and then play during the game.
 Quest lets you record and play back walkthroughs, allowing you to test your game - after making changes, you can run your walkthrough to ensure your game is still winnable, and that any alternative endings also still work.

 Another use for walkthroughs is when you have a problem with Quest - it helps hugely if we can play your game through to the required point, and a walkthrough will take us straight there.